 Once the work is completed owners will be individually invoiced by the Council.
-The invoices will be sent out after the Final Account has been agreed between the Council and the contactor, and usually within 3 months of completion of works.
-Once owners receive their invoice for the works, they may wish to discuss options for payment with the Council.
+The invoices will be sent out after the final account has been agreed between the Council and the contactor, and usually within 3 months of completion of works.
+Once owners receive their invoice for the work they may wish to discuss options for payment with the Council.
 To do this please contact accountsreceivable@edinburgh.gov.uk or call 0131 469 5011 and select option 1.

 I am worried about how I will pay for the work.
 Where can I get help and advice?
-Is there funding Available?
+What funding is available?

-The Council has been able to secure a base level of funding from EES: ABS (Energy Efficient Scotland: Area Based Scheme) amounting to £7,000 per property aimed at helping owner-occupiers and landlords (with three or fewer properties in their portfolio) with the cost of the proposed works.
+The Council have been able to secure a base level of funding from EES: ABS (Energy Efficient Scotland: Area Based Scheme) amounting to £8,500 per property aimed at helping owner-occupiers and landlords (with three or fewer properties in their portfolio) with the cost of the proposed works.

-There is also the possibility for additional EES: ABS Fuel Poverty grant funding for eligible homeowners, which could amount to up to £5000.
+There is also the possibility for additional EES: ABS Fuel Poverty grant funding for eligible homeowners, which could amount to up to a further £8,400.
 Owners will receive a funding form to fill in to allow us to apply for this funding on your behalf, please do not hesitate to contact your Case Officer should you require assistance with this.